ThePreachersNot3/Cifar10-Image-Classification-with-CNN/README.md

 # DATASET

 The CIFAR-10 dataset from tensorflow.keras consists of 60000 32x32 colour images with 10 classes['airplane','automobile','bird','cat','deer','dog','frog','horse','ship','truck'], 6000 images per class.
-There are 50000 training images and 10000 test images
+There are 50000 training images and 10000 test images.